 Once upon a time, before dating apps existed, people actually did meet other people in real life.
 It may seem like a fairy tale from the distant past, now that your next date is just a right swipe away, but meeting a new partner randomly at a bar or house party (or even because you got on the wrong bus) was actually common just one generation ago.
 And as great as dating apps can be, it's likely that it's not how your parents met.

 Just take a look at a recent thread posted to Twitter in which people are telling the stories about their parents.
-Writer Alex Trimboli posed the question to her followers Tuesday, after realizing that a lot of people didn't even know the story.
+Writer Alex Trimboli posed the question to her followers Tuesday, after realising that a lot of people didn't even know the story.

 And the responses she's getting are too adorable for this world.
 Like the person whose dad met their mom just because he accidentally got on the wrong bus one day: